-Policy 16.9 City Center Sector.
-Planning Intent: Promote the original Venice Plan designed by John Nolen by expanding the features of the traditional downtown core and encouraging mixed use residential/commercial buildings.
-The intent of this planning concept is to preserve an integrated mixed use community sector with a downtown core, schools, residential properties, civic offices, community services, cultural resources, parks and public spaces, restaurants, and shops.
-Auto-centric uses would be discouraged in order to improve the sector's pedestrian access, bikeability, and transit opportunities.
-For the detailed map sheet that depicts this planning area, see Map FLUM-6.
-Policy 16.10 City Center Sector Standards.
-Development in the City Center Sector shall be built according to the following development scenario: A. The density range for the sector shall be up to 18 dwelling units per acre.
-B. The maximum residential density average in this sector will not exceed 18 units per acre, calculated on a gross acreage basis.
-1. City Center Sector public lands used for parks, recreation, open space, greenways, wetlands and/or habitat conservation shall not be developed for anything other than these uses without City Council approval.
-C. Up to 80% of the acreage in this sector will be allowable for commercial mixed use, retail, and office space.
-The total square footage of commercial uses allowed in this sector shall not exceed a floor area ratio (FAR) of 2.0.
-The residential, office, and commercial uses are intended to provide convenient access and bike/walkability for the area.
-The amount of residential, office, and retail use may be adjusted according to the needs of the community and demands of the development.
-3. Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 4,000 square feet commercial space, gross acreage.
-D. Integrated transportation network: Provide transportation network.
-Provide transportation alternatives including transit, pedestrian access, and bikeways.
-2. Expand established pedestrian linkages between the surrounding Island neighborhoods.
-3. Connect the area to the Venetian Waterway Trail.
-E. Building Envelope: Maximum height for the Central Business District (CBD) shall be limited to 3 stories, up to 35' including parking; all other areas shall be limited to 3 stories, up to 42' including parking.
-2. Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses.
-F. Parking: Permitted as part of a mixed use building either above active first level uses or building first first first first first first first level uses or on the first floor.
-2. Rear parking lots permitted in mixed use, multi-family, and commercial areas.
-Real parking fors permitted in mixed use, multi-family, and commercial areas.
-Front driveways and garages allowed in single-family areas. o.
-Thom any one garages and was in single family alloas.
+Planning Intent: Redevelop the corridor into an integrated neo-traditional mixed use corridor.
+The concept is to integrate single and multi-family residential dwelling units with restaurants, shops, professional offices, schools, parks, and civic spaces.
+This mixed use planning strategy supports the City's efforts to redevelop areas located along the Intracoastal Waterway and provide a better linkage to the residential uses surrounding the area.
+For the detailed map sheet that depicts this planning area, see Map FLUM-7.

+Policy 16.12 Northern Gateway Corridor Standards.
+Development in the Northern Gateway Corridor shall be built according to the following development scenario:

+- A. The density range for the corridor shall be up to 18 dwelling units per acre. - B. The maximum residential density average in this corridor will not exceed 18 units per acre, calculated on a gross acreage basis. - Public lands in the Northern Gateway Corridor shall not be converted to private residential, commercial, office, or industrial uses. - C. Up to 80% of the acreage in this corridor will be allowable for commercial (retail and office space) uses.
+The total square footage of commercial uses allowed in this corridor shall not exceed a floor area ratio (FAR) of 2.0. - The residential, office, and commercial uses are intended to provide convenient access and bike/walkability for the area. - Residential, office, and retail use may be adjusted according to the needs of the community and demands of the development. - Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 4,000 square feet commercial space, gross acreage. - D. Integrated transportation network: - Provide transportation alternatives including transit, pedestrian access, and bikeways. - Expand established pedestrian linkages between the surrounding neighborhoods-both on and off the Island. - 3.
+Connect the area to the Venetian Waterway Trail. - E. Building envelope: - 1.
+Maximum height shall be limited to 4 stories, up to 45' including parking - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses. - Parking standards: - Permitted as part of a mixed use building either above active first level uses o on the first floor. - 2.
+Rear parking lots permitted in mixed use, multi-family, and commercial areas. - On-street parking allowed on all roads except for U.S. 41 Bypass and Tamiami Trail. - 4.
+Front driveways and garage areas allowed in single-family areas. - Alternative parking standards that allow for reduced parking lot size and shared barking spaces shall be allowed throughout. - Parking areas adjacent to the Legacy Trail should complement the Trail throug